-On a physical level, these liquid eye drops have been used in the treatment of cataracts, glaucoma, conjunctivitis, dry and red eyes, eye infections, sinusitis and chronic headaches.
+On a physical level, it's suggested that these liquid eye drops can be beneficial when used as a treatment for cataracts, glaucoma, conjunctivitis, dry and red eyes, eye infections, sinusitis and chronic headaches.
 It has been known to sharpen one's vision, improving colour perception and image definition, giving the environment greater texture and depth.

-After the initial discomfort of having a drop of Sananga placed in each eye, this medicine helps to induce a sense of calm and stillness, with the feeling of being grounded and centered, as well as clearing and refreshing the eyes.
+After the initial discomfort of having a drop of Sananga placed in each eye, this medicine can help to induce a sense of calm and stillness, with the feeling of being grounded and centered, as well as many people reporting a clearing and refreshing of the eyes.

 It's also known to help clear dense energies and open the third eye; allowing the heightened capacity of vision not only on a physical level, but a metaphysical level, as well as helping to keep one balanced emotionally, mentally, energetically and spiritually.